sematext/docs/docs/logagent/output-elasticsearch.md

 ## HTTP and HTTPS options

 The Elasticsearch output module accepts [http(s) options](https://nodejs.org/api/https.html#https_https_request_options_callback).
-Client side certifictes and keys are specified with a file name.
-If you use self signed certifictes, set  _rejectUnauthorized_ to _false_.
+Client side certificates and keys are specified with a file name.
+If you use self-signed certificates, set _rejectUnauthorized_ to _false_.

 ```yaml
 output: